Leading the Way

 • Triennial vaccinations.
 Distemper, Hepatitis & Parvovirus (DHP) vaccinations for dogs have traditionally been given annually.
 There is strong evidence now that this is unnecessary and over-vaccination may actually contribute to some immune mediated conditions and allergies in dogs.
 We were amongst the first clinics in Australia to move to triennial DHP vaccinations.
 We do recommend the full puppy course of vaccinations and an annual booster at 15-16 months before triennial vaccines commence.
 Annual health checks are still important & kennel cough vaccines need to be given annually.

 • Animal bio-mechanical medicine.
 The combination of chiropractic and osteopathic care for animals is still largely undocumented.
-Dr Kate Haines is a leader in this field in Australia, and hopes her meticulous records will be the basis for publications on the efficacy of this type of treatment in the near future.
-Recently Dr Ros Atyeo, ABM Veterinarian, also qualified in acupuncture, and with extensive rehabilitation experience and Dr Rachael Morris, ABM Osteopath have joined the practice, extending our skills in this area.
+Dr Kate Haines is a leader in this field in Australia and hopes her meticulous records will be the basis for publications on the efficacy of this type of treatment in the near future.

 • Printed reports after every consultation.
 This is not common practice in veterinary care – but it makes total sense in helping ensure that you have the right information available when you need it.